EO4wellness/T-I-L/polyglot/la-otra/README.md

 ### NOTES:
 In the future, I've always wanted to learn: Greek, Arabic, Hindi.
+Also, briefly, when Duo offered klingon as a study language, I began studying Klingo.
+I was successful at passing several of the beginner levels; however, I removed the stats and the course from my list of studied languages as the course wasn't yet developed enough to get the bugs out.
+Beta testing is wonderful, but at this time, I'm learning enough other topics, that I'm holding off on Klingon for now. . .